mrose15/kaplan-react-app/README.md

 - How to build an accessible modal (with the exception of accessing the modal with tab + enter on the "Create New Book" button)
 I built a form that will take in user input and save it to local storage.
 I got as far as building the form and saving to state.
 I was unable to figure out how to render it to screen.
 My BookList.js file was initially set up with a JS class structure but I was unable to find out how to pass props to a class.

+If you'd like to see my progress, visit https://mrose15.github.io/kaplan-react-app/

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).